zwei2stein/mtg-commandline-tool/readme.md

 `$ python ./tool/mtg.py -d ./decklists/comanders_quaters/100/Teysa\ Karlov.txt -dfi modern`

+### Search your collection for goblins that cost one mana.

+`$ python ./tool/mtg.py -search 't:goblin cmc:1'`

 ## Setup:
 ---------

  * requires 'requests' package

 First, you need plain text files with your collection and decks.
+Collection is necesary if you want to use features that will work with it.

 You can get that done in several ways: